lantto/haplo/README.md

 haplo
 ====
-haplo lets you write both your front-end and back-end in the same codebase.
+haplo lets you write both your front-end and back-end in the same JavaScript codebase.

 ```javascript
 // main.js